 I started by using very inexpensive paints – just my kids’ old Crayolas!
 I’ve since invested in a slightly more expensive and colorful palette by Sargent Art after a recommendation from a friend who shared a beautiful spread with me.
 These colors are much more vibrant!

 If you prefer watercolor or gouache tubes of paint – which is great for mixing colors or for a very rich and dense application – I would highly recommend Windsor & Newton watercolors and gouache.
 I’ve bought this set (or a variation) several times over the last twenty years or so.
 They are my favorite!

 If you’re not familar with the difference between watercolor and gouache, see this link from Felt Magnet.

-The brushes I use are from this Artist’s Loft set.
-I prefer a synthetic brush, but there are many brushes to choose from if you’d rather paint with a camel, for example.
 If you’re just starting out, one tip I always use: take the watercolor brush that comes with the set and chuck it directly in the trash.
 I usually choose an all purpose brush set with a variety of shapes and sizes – but not too large because we’re planning in a reasonably small area.

 Be brave.
 Be bold.
 Open that planner and go to town!

 Tips for applying watercolor

 Don’t be afraid to make mistakes!
 Practice on plain paper first if you are nervous.
 That way, you’ll get a feel for how much water to use to get the look you like.
 The more water, the more transparent your color will be.
 However, be careful not to add so much that you’re soaking through the paper.

 Wet on wet: For a beautiful washed look apply water to the paper and paint your color on with a wet brush.
 Colors will blend and bleed together.
 This can create some really beautiful effects.